 August 1st – August 31st

 Arts Access is partnering with Marbles Kids Museum to bring back Celebrating Abilities, an art exhibit featuring the works of North Carolina students with disabilities.
-The exhibit will be hosted by Marbles in Downtown Raleigh throughout August, and artists and their families will be invited to a reception on August 14th from 5:30 – 7:30 pm.
+The exhibit is being hosted by Marbles in Downtown Raleigh throughout August.

-Help us celebrate abilities by submitting art or visiting the exhibit.
-We can’t wait to see what you or your children create!
+Help us celebrate abilities by visiting the exhibit.
+Come see what beautiful work these talented kids have created!

 Please Take Our Survey